-For TADHack 2022 we’ve created an Accessibility Prize that will be judged by Chris Lewis of Lewis Insight and Manisha Amin, CEO of The Centre for Inclusive Design.
+For TADHack 2022 we’ve created a $1k Accessibility / Inclusion Prize that will be judged by Chris Lewis of Lewis Insight and Manisha Amin, CEO of The Centre for Inclusive Design.
 Chris and Manisha are also providing some resources to help hackers better understand Accessibility, and how to pitch to a blind person.

 Interview with Chris Lewis, Accessibility Challenges, Straight from the Guide Dog Owner’s Mouth